boulder-on/JPassport/README.md

 }
 ```
 The @StructPadding annotation here is optional and maintained for legacy reasons (and in case my
-calculations for padding a wrong on some platforms).
+calculations for padding are wrong on some platforms).
 Also, I guess it's possible that you have a
 very strange struct where you need bespoke padding.
 In general, the library will automatically
 add the padding that it thinks is required.
 If you use @StructPadding that tells JPassport
 how much padding to put before or after a struct member (negative numbers indicate pre-member